mekariyas/Weather-app/README.md

-This is a simple weather app that I ahve built using Html Css and Javascript.
+This is a simple weather app that I have built using Html Css and Javascript.